galenhuntington/hmp3-ng/README.md

 to port to Git.

 *  I added commits for the changes in the two later published versions.
-These were quite small, the bulk being the automated regeneration of a `configure` file (now gone).
+These were quite minor, the bulk being the automated regeneration of a `configure` file (now gone).

 *  I updated the code to compile under modern GHC (8.6.5 as of this